 Since ESN does not absorb moisture from the air, it remains free-flowing, even after extended storage.
 It can be stored indefinitely if kept dry.
 ESN has been observed to improve the condition of stored blends.
 Some retailers and growers have found adding ESN to blends to be stored can improve the condition and flowability of many blended fertilizers.

 How long does it take for ESN to “breakdown”?
-How long do ESN coatings persist in the soil?

 How should ESN be handled?